StuMinch/xcuitest-so/README.md

 # Running XCUITests on iOS Simulators using Docker Compose

+## Docker Version

+This example is based on the following versions:
+Docker Desktop = 4.26.1 (131620)
+Docker Engine = 24.0.7
+Docker Compose = v2.23.3-desktop.2

 ## Docker & Sauce Credentials

 Set your Docker & Sauce Labs credentials as environment variables in your .zshrc or .bashrc file: